thradams/CPrime-V1/README.md

 void FunctionName(int);
 ```
 ### Explicit function instantiation
-The compiler knows how to implement some functions.
+The compiler knows how to implement some functions for any struct.

 They are:
 * init     - initialize structs with default values